Virginia House joins Senate in voting to end death penalty

 RICHMOND, Va.
 (AP) — Virginia moved another step closer to ending capital punishment on Friday when the state House joined the Senate in voting to abolish the death penalty.

-Democratic Gov. Ralph Northam supports the legislation, which would make Virginia the 23rd state to stop executing death row inmates.
+Democratic Gov. Ralph Northam supports the legislation, which would make Virginia the 23rd state to stop executions.
 It’s a dramatic shift for Virginia, which has put more people to death over its centuries-long history than any other state.

+“Today, our Commonwealth took a historic step in making our criminal justice system more just,” House Speaker Eileen Filler-Corn said in a statement.
+“The repeal of capital punishment in Virginia takes our Commonwealth out of the business of determining life and death and ends a practice that a majority of Virginia oppose.”

-The bill advanced on a 57-41 vote, which followed a heated debate in the chamber a day earlier.
+The bill passed on a 57-41 vote, which followed a heated debate in the chamber a day earlier.
+The vote fell mostly along party lines, but three Republicans joined with all Democrats but one in voting for passage.
+Two lawmakers, one from each party, did not vote.

 Democrats favoring abolishment said the death penalty is an archaic punishment in an era when many countries have already moved away from the practice, and too costly to implement, given the litigation involved.
 They also said it has been applied unfairly, with people of color, the mentally ill and the indigent more likely to end up on death row.